Your money is only as safe as your employee's weakest password.

 Roll out Zoho Vault company-wide; use generated passphrases instead of passwords.

-Use a strong authenticator app such as Zoho OneAuth over SMS or one-time codes.
+Use a strong authenticator app such as Zoho OneAuth over SMS codes.

-Publish a one-page, plain-English password policy and train everyone (see below).
+Publish a one-page, plain-English password policy and train everyone.

 According to Verizon's 2024 Data Breach Investigations Report, the average cost of a small business breach — direct losses, lost business, legal fees — ranges from $120k to $1.24 million.
 Over 60% of those attacked wind up closing.